 - wear your life jacket at all times!

 It will be the weather that dictates the route; as paddlers, we listen and adapt.

 An open canoe – even one without a spray skirt – is fine most of the time when paddling the coast.
 Since our first visit, my brother and I have spent another 20 days or so on various canoe trips along the shore of the Bay and have only experienced seriously rough water once.
 That time it prompted us to scrap a much-anticipated return visit to the Bustards, a collection of some 600 islands and rocks at the bottom of the French River delta.
 After passing by the fishing camp pictured above, we headed for the mainland shore and a quieter day’s paddle behind various islands, thanks to the 30+ km/hr. winds out in the open water.

-The coastal waters can be busy with boat traffic during the prime summer months, especially on the weekends and especially the stretch from Parry Sound down to Port Severn.
-Our solution has been to stay north of Parry Sound and to go in June before Canada Day or after Labour Day in September.
-We rarely see other paddlers and only a few fishing boats out there and getting a great campsite is never an issue.
+The coastal waters can be busy with boat traffic during the prime summer months, especially on the weekends and in the stretch from Parry Sound down to Port Severn.
+Our solution has been to stay north of Parry Sound and go in June before Canada Day or after Labour Day in September.
+We rarely see other paddlers and only a few fishing boats out there, and getting a great campsite is never an issue.

 A Region Rich In Geological and Human History:

 Not only is the coast an open book of geological ages, but it is also saturated with layer upon layer of cultural history.